sgi-demos/sgi-demos/README.md

   - On/off for mouse/keyboard devices, as hints
   - Displayed as transparent virtual mouse and key pictures overlaid on demo
   - Only display virtual keys and mouse functions used by the demo; use demo's qdevice() calls to determine this
+- Description/history/context for each demo - can obtain descriptions from .Info slide files
 - Man pages

 Credits: